Visit our devolution and LGR hub for the latest information, support and resources

 • Award questioning process

-• Strategies are in place to support councillor development
+• Strategies are in place to support councillor development and succession planning

 • Cross-party councillor development group showing active involvement of councillors in the learning and development process